art-institute-of-chicago/artic.edu/docs/apiModels.md

 `\App\Models\Api\Artwork::query()->paginate($perPage, $columns, etc...)`

-Search (This will use the search enpoint, which might disable some filters)
+Search (Careful because sometimes search won't return all fields)

 `\App\Models\Api\Artwork::query()->search('SEARCH_STRING')->get()`

-This one will load the actual models, with the complete data
+To solve the previous problem, we created this functionality to load the actual models, with complete data.

 `\App\Models\Api\Artwork::query()->search('SEARCH_STRING')->getSearch()`

-This is because using a search endpoint returns a smaller version of the object with relevant searching data.
+Using a search endpoint returns a smaller version of the object with relevant searching data.
 Not the full object. `getSearch()` loads the real data.

+As a performance note, this generates two API calls, one for search, and one to grab the data.

 ## Repository usage